NickWilliamsSanger/rsimpop/README.md

 This package facilitates the simultaneous simulation of multiple cellular compartments each with their own target population size and potentially also sub-compartments with differential fitness (driver compartments).

-### TODO

-Setting parameters is somewhat convoluted in this early version.
-The next step will be to wrap up the parameter setting in and S3 R class RSimpopParam.

 Simulate from Zygote for 1 year and subsample tree
 --------------------------------------------------